decentralized-identity/dwn-user-guide/README.md

 # DWN Community Node User Guide

-This will get you up to speed with the basics of working with Decentralized Web Nodes (DWNs) and DIF's DWN Community Node, powered by Google Cloud.
+This will get you up to speed with the basics of working with Decentralized Web Nodes (DWNs) and DIF's DWN Community Node, powered by TBD and Google Cloud.
 This includes a minimal CLI project and additional guidance to get you started.
 ![dwn_community_node](https://github.com/user-attachments/assets/0f1617d2-5dec-4a74-9f70-a9f5634ebec0)

 ## Introduction